natemcoleman/nathanmcoleman/content/projects/thegame.md

     image: "projects/thegame/cover.gif"
 ---

-"The Game" is a cooperative card game where players work together to play cards in numerical order on multiple piles.
-Here’s a brief overview of how it works:
+"The Game" is a cooperative card game where players work together to play cards in numerical order on multiple piles. **"The Game" requires strategic planning and communication among players to ensure that cards are played in the most efficient order possible.** We can quanitfy the value of communication by looking at the odds of winning without any coopertive play between players.
+Anecdotely, in a group of 4 people, the group wins around 25%-50% of games.
+To demonstrate this, here’s a brief overview of how the game works:

 Objective
 - The goal of "The Game" is to play as many cards as possible in ascending or descending order on four different piles.